csu-hci-projects/FA24-WesterbergJ-McCreA-OlsenR/README.txt

 # FA24-WesterbergJ-McCreA-OlsenR

-Richey Olsen - Created the base project, base level one, and main menu.
-Added functionality for ammo pick ups as well as the ammo UI.
-Implemented some targets, hazards, and obstacles and textures.
+Richey Olsen - Created the base project, main menu, and level 2.
+Added functionality for ammo as well as the ammo UI.
+Implemented the targets and hazards objects.
+Implemented the level switching mechanism when all targets are destroyed.

-Audrey McCrea - Created the health and ammo pick ups and implemented some functionality for them.
+Audrey McCrea - Implemented the health and ammo pick ups.
 Implemented a lot of textures, effects, and details to level one.
+Made the starting house in level 2

 Jack Westerberg - Created the health bar UI and functionality.
 Implemented damage interaction and health regeneration interaction with health pickups.
 Added death animation, respawn after four seconds, and damage animation.